-The recommendation will be reported in writing to the parties and to the Student Progress Committee (SPC) of the School of Osteopathic Medicine within seven (7) calendar days.
+The recommendation will be reported in writing to the parties and to the Student Progress Committee (SPC) of the CVM within seven (7) calendar days.
 The offending party has the right to appeal the recommendation to the SPC.
 If an appeal is made, the SPC may then uphold the Committee's recommendation, send the recommendation back to the Committee for further consideration, or overturn the recommendation of the Committee.
 The community at large, including students, faculty and administrators, entrusts great responsibility to the Ethics and Honor Code Committee in these matters.
-The Assistant Dean of Students is an advising member of the Ethics and Honor Code Committee and is aware of all reports prior to proceedings.
+The Associate Dean of Student Services and Admissions is an advising member of the Ethics and Honor Code Committee and is aware of all reports prior to proceedings.